S3BzA/GoMathAPI/README.md

 ## Introduction

 Even if the dev life isn't for you, as a cybersecurity enthusiast you should know at least the basics of web development.
 This project is a simple Go API that implements mathematical operations without using any frameworks.
-It is intended to help you understand how web servers work and how to create your own APIs.
+It also helps to understand how web servers work and how to create API services.

 Why Go?
 It is simple, fast and the built-in `net/http` package makes it easy to create APIs without worrying about any fancy frameworks.